Shiji Niangniang

-Shiji Niangniang (石磯娘娘 (Lady Rock)) is a goddess in Chinese religion and Taoism.
-Before becoming goddess, she was a 10,000-year-old demoness.
-It was originally a stone and was born outside the heavens and the earth, during the Chaos era and the Xuanhuang era.
+Shiji Niangniang (石磯娘娘 (Lady Rock)) is a character in the 16th-century Chinese novel, Fengshen Yanyi.
+She was a 10,000-year-old yaoguai, originally a stone, born outside the heavens and the earth during the Chaos and Xuanhuang eras.
+Shiji is worshipped as a deity in Chinese folk religion.

-Shiji was originally a major villain from the mythical classic Compendium of Information on the Gods of the Three Religions (三教搜神大全), and featured in the Chinese novel Fengshen Yanyi as a major antagonist of Nezha.
+She also appeared in the religious compendium Sanjiao Soushen Daquan (Compendium of Information on the Gods of the Three Religions, 三教搜神大全).

-Legends
+Origin

+In the Southern Song dynasty text Yijianzhi by Hong Mai, there is a record of the deity Nezha subduing a stone spirit.
+This stone spirit is likely the earliest prototype and origin of Shiji.

+In the religious compendium Sanjiao Soushen Daquan from the Yuan and Ming dynasties, it is indirectly renamed "Shiji", while "Shiji" is the name used in the Ming and Qing dynasty novel Fengshen Yanyi.
+In other words, the original prototype of Shiji was a stone spirit.

+In Yijianzhi, a Taoist priest killed her using Nezha's fire spell.
+This is why later authors linked Shiji with Nezha, indirectly leading to the creation of derivative fan fiction works.
+In film and television series featuring Nezha as the protagonist, Shiji is portrayed as a demonic figure based on the depiction in the Sanjiao Soushen Daquan.

+In Fengshen Yanyi

-Chinese legend states that Shiji was originally a natural stone that received the essence of the sun and the moon.
+The Chinese classical novel Fengshen Yanyi states that Shiji was originally a natural stone that received the essence of the sun and the moon.
 Shiji is said to have been born beyond the cosmos and became a divine spirit by undergoing the conditions of earth, water, fire and air.
 After 10,000 years of cultivation, this stubborn stone is said to have finally become a human figure by spiritual processes.

 Shiji was later accepted by the heavenly master Tongtian Jiaozhu as a student.
 After attaining Taoism, it still took thousands of years to practice.
 Although the speed of her practice was very slow, because of countless years of efforts, Shiji developed a profound understanding of Tao.
 As far as her comprehensive strength is concerned, it is still above Taiyi Zhenren.

-Compendium of Information on the Gods of the Three Religions

-Shiji is a demon leader who is detrimental to the world and opposes heaven.
-She gave birth to the monsters and demons because the world was flooded, so the Jade Emperor was furious.
-The Jade Emperor ordered Nezha down to earth as an incarnate demon slayer.
-One day, Nezha used the bow and arrow of Rulai to shoot and kill Shiji's children, and finally Shiji was also killed with a magic pestle (魔杵).